The echoes of a pivotal time in American history.

 WATCH THE FILM NOW!

-OR TO STREAM/DOWNLOAD THE FILM FOR FREE GO TO
+TO STREAM/DOWNLOAD THE FILM FOR FREE GO TO

 The late 1960s counterculture was a mass awakening.
 It was a renaissance of music, art, experimental films, underground comix, psychedelic drugs, Eastern philosophy and cosmic consciousness.
 It was the dawn of the movements for peace, civil rights, environmentalism, sexual diversity and women’s liberation.